Top 5 2nd Quarter Trades of Pr - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Private Capital (Trades, Portfolio) Group, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Prentice Wealth Management LLC’s top five trades of the quarter.

-Private Capital (Trades, Portfolio) Group, LLC reduced their investment in ARCA:VTV by 195,107 shares.
-The trade had a 6.55% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $140.35.
+The guru sold out of their 210,048-share investment in ARCA:VTI.
+Previously, the stock had a 22.55% weight in the equity portfolio.
+Shares traded for an average price of $205.06 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Value ETF has a price-earnings ratio of 16.18 and a price-book ratio of 2.63.
+In terms of valuation, Vanguard Total Stock Market ETF has a price-earnings ratio of 19.45 and a price-book ratio of 3.53.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Growth ETF has a price-earnings ratio of 27.93 and a price-book ratio of 7.69.
+In terms of valuation, JPMorgan Equity Premium Income ETF has a price-earnings ratio of 21.84 and a price-book ratio of 4.00.

-Private Capital (Trades, Portfolio) Group, LLC reduced their investment in ARCA:VOT by 70,881 shares.
-The trade had a 3.59% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $193.75.
+The guru sold out of their 154,540-share investment in ARCA:VT.
+Previously, the stock had a 7.61% weight in the equity portfolio.
+Shares traded for an average price of $92.02 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Mid-Cap Growth ETF has a price-earnings ratio of 29.58 and a price-book ratio of 4.69.
+In terms of valuation, Vanguard Total World Stock ETF has a price-earnings ratio of 14.76 and a price-book ratio of 2.19.

-Private Capital (Trades, Portfolio) Group, LLC reduced their investment in ARCA:VOE by 104,106 shares.
-The trade had a 3.54% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $141.01.
+Prentice Wealth Management LLC reduced their investment in ARCA:DIAL by 470,453 shares.
+The trade had a 4.86% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $18.22.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Mid-Cap Value ETF has a price-earnings ratio of 15.66 and a price-book ratio of 2.36.
+In terms of valuation, Columbia Diversified Fixed Income Allocation ETF has a price-earnings ratio of 6.38 and a price-book ratio of 2.04.

-Private Capital (Trades, Portfolio) Group, LLC reduced their investment in ARCA:VEA by 231,920 shares.
-The trade had a 2.53% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $44.
+The guru sold out of their 135,553-share investment in ARCA:VWO.
+Previously, the stock had a 3.28% weight in the equity portfolio.
+Shares traded for an average price of $42.94 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 12.27 and a price-book ratio of 1.45.
+In terms of valuation, Vanguard FTSE Emerging Markets ETF has a price-earnings ratio of 11.12 and a price-book ratio of 1.68.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.